readwritetools/prorenata/readme.md

 The <span>prorenata</span> utility uses Node.js.
 Package installation is done via NPM.

-This utility requires the  parser, which is distributed with each copy of validly licensed Read Write Tools premium tools.
+This utility requires the BLUE-PHRASE parser, which is distributed with each copy of validly licensed Read Write Tools premium tools.

 To install the utility and make it available to your Bash shell, use this command.